puppetlabs/puppet-docs/source/references/glossary.markdown

 : See <a id="type(plugin)">type (plugin)</a>

 **realize**
-:   a Puppet term meaning to declare a virtual resource should be part of a system's catalog.
-See also virtual resources.
+: in Puppet terms, a resource is "realized" when it has been declared and subsequently instantiated.
+Once a resource has been declared, there are two methods for "realizing" it:

+1. use the "spaceship" syntax `<||>`
+2. Use the `realize` function

+A virtually declared resource will not be managed until it is realized.

 **resource**
-:   an instantiation of a native type, plugin type, or definition such as a user, file, or package.
+:   broadly speaking, a "resource" is a defined configuration item.
+Resources are made up of a _type_ (the sort of resource being managed: packages, services, etc.), a _title_ (the name of the resource), and one or more _attributes_ (values specifying the state of the resource: running, present, etc.)
 Resources do not always directly map to simple details on the client -- they might sometimes involve spreading information across multiple files, or even involve modifying devices.

 **resource object**
 :   A Puppet object in memory meant to manage a resource on disk.
 Resource specifications get converted to these, and then they are used to perform any necessary work.